ArenKDesai/Aren-s-Notes/operating systems 2.md

 Luckily for us, renaming a file is simple.
 We can update the directory data with a new mapping, but the inode doesn't change, so processes don't need their file descriptor tables updated.

 Finally, we need to consider what happens when we delete a file.
 When we use a function like `rm`, we typically **unlink** a file, not fully removing it.
 This also means we can create more links to a file with `ln`.
-This creates what looks like a different file with a different name, but checking the name with `stat` will reveal a differ
+This creates what looks like a different file with a different name, but checking the name with `stat` will reveal a different inode number.